kwhitley/itty.dev/src/routes/itty-router/+page.md

 Originally created for lightweight serverless and client environments (e.g. Service Workers, Cloudflare Workers, etc.), itty-router is, at its heart, a completely environment-agnostic microrouter.
 This means you can use it anywhere, knowing it will leave a near-zero impact on your bundle size.

 ### Ultra-Flexible
 Unlike many framework routers, itty makes no underlying assumptions of how or where you'll use it.
-It has an extremely simplified handler signature, only requiring a Request-like object (anything with a method+url) to match and process routes.
-Any other arguments are sent along the entire chain, allowing you to pass additional contexts, environments, or really just anything you like.
+It has an extremely simplified handler signature, requiring only a Request-like object, with the rest left up to you!
+This can even be used to emulate the syntax of other popular routers (e.g. Express.js), if you're inclined.

-Itty will keep matching routes and executing attached handlers/middleware until either an error is thrown, or a handler actually returns something.
-Want to return a Response?
-You can do that, but you don't have to!
-Want to recreate the `(request, response, next)` interface of Express.js?
-You can do that too!

 ### Ultra-Light
 We're not just talking about bundle size here.
 We like seeing tiny, readable route code too.
 Itty helps with that.